 Good morning!
 I'm Alicia Miller!

-That's the "Bear Facts" for this week.
-Thanks for joining us as we begin our fifteenth season, and be sure to tune in next week for more news from Bishop Garrigan High School.
+That's the "Bear Facts" for Homecoming week.
+Thanks for tuning in, and be sure to catch our show again next week for more news from Bishop Garrigan High School.

 "Bear Facts" Home Page